 Severe Storm and Flood Recovery Assistance

-The U.S. Department of Labor assists in recovery efforts in the communities affected by severe storms and floods.
+The U.S. Department of Labor assists in recovery efforts in the communities affected by severe storms, floods and other disasters.
 For general questions and assistance, please contact DOL's National Contact Center at 1-866-487-2365.

 The Department of Labor support includes the following income and job assistance: